 Manual Ignition Camper Water Heaters

 If your RV does not have a DSI water heater, then your water heater does not have an automatic ignition switch.
 Instead, you will need to use a match or a striker to manually ignite the water heater's pilot light in order to have access to hot water in your camper.

-The switch activates the burner, which heats the water until it reaches a predetermined temperature.
+The DSI switch activates the burner, which heats the water until it reaches a predetermined temperature.
 The burner does not stay engaged constantly.
-Instead, the burner will go out once it reaches this temperature and will only reignite when warm water is used inside the camper.
+Instead, the burner will go out once it reaches this temperature.
+It will only re-ignite when warm water is used inside the camper.

 Direct spark ignition is safer and easier than using a pilot flame as the circuit board closes the gas valve immediately upon reaching the predetermined temperature.
 Most RVs are manufactured with this technology, though you'll often find manual systems on lower-end models.
 Be sure to find out how the water heater has to be lit on any RV you are considering purchasing. .

 Article Written By A.C.
 Bauer

 A.C.
 Bauer is a seasoned adventurist with explorations spanning four continents, including hiking Machu Picchu, snorkeling the Great Barrier Reef, running the Ice Age Trail and road biking out of her front door.
 She has written marketing materials for eight years and worked for Red Bull, Disney and Dick's Sporting Goods, and received a master's in recreation and sport science from Ohio University.